What Materials do Landscapers Use?

 Mulch can be organic or synthetic.
 Organic mulch decomposes over time and supplies the soil with essential nutrients.
 The natural breakdown process of organic mulch makes it a temporary option that you must replace every few years.
 Organic mulch is bark, wood chips, compost, and grass cuttings.

 Gravel and sand are versatile materials used in various ways for landscaping.
 In the early stages of landscaping, gravel and sand are commonly used to level out uneven areas and form the foundation for landscaping projects.

 Landscapers use gravel or sand under pavers, bricks, cement patio stones, ponds, and other garden structures.
 Both can fill in the space between pavers and edges on walkways.
-Gravel and sand can also fill in a large area, such as a driveway or parking pad.
-Many people use sand to fill a backyard sandbox or in a playground.
+Gravel and sand can also fill a large area, such as a driveway or parking pad.
+Many people use sand to fill a backyard sandbox or a playground.

 Decorative rocks add texture, contrast, and function to landscaping projects and are a common material that landscapers use.
 They are durable, low maintenance, and can come in different sizes, shapes, and colours.
 You can get creative using them by creating patterns and shapes or adding colour to an otherwise dull area.

 Landscapers often use decorative rocks in the following ways: